gatling/frontline-doc/content/reference/current/plugins/teamcity/index.md

 ## Usage

-A new Gatling FrontLine simulation will be started every time the job is run.
+A new Gatling Enterprise simulation will be started every time the job is run.
 Check the Console Log to check the advancement of the simulation.
-If the simulation ran successfully, it will looks like the following:
+If the simulation ran successfully, it will look like the following:

 {{< img src="log.png" alt="Console Log" >}}

-If the Gatling FrontLine deployment fails (ie because of a shortage of available hosts), the plugin will retry 3 times to redeploy the simulation.
+If the Gatling Enterprise deployment fails (ie because of a shortage of available hosts), the plugin will retry 3 times to redeploy the simulation.

 When the job run is finished, you will be able to see on the **FrontLine Results** tab, the summary of the FrontLine simulation.